 - Integrating groups (one group at a time) starting closest to the Hub cabinet and working out towards the farthest extents of the system. - The Contractor shall complete all work for a given group and verify it is fully functional before starting work in a different group.
 After taking down an existing communication channel, the contractor must complete all construction for traffic signals in that channel in a time period no greater than two (2) days per traffic signal in that channel.
 Establish time-based coordination within the limits of the prior closed loop system and maintain controller clocks.
-Failure to complete all work for a given group and verify it is fully functional before starting work in a different group in a liquidated damage of \$500 per visit not performed. - Verifying that all existing traffic signal communication channels are still fully functional at the Hub cabinet and Division office. - Performing signal work (cabinet and controller replacement) for traffic signals within the group. - Performing CCTV work for proposed and existing CCTV cameras within the group. - Performing communications work (field Ethernet switch installation) within the group. - Integrating the field Ethernet switches within the group with the fiber optic communications network and the Hub Ethernet switch at the Hub cabinet. - Integrating the Ethernet group with the Department's Statewide Signal Communications server to establish communications with the traffic signals. - Integrating the Ethernet group with the CCTV control software at the State Transportation Operations Center (STOC) to establish communications with the CCTV cameras along with viewing video and controlling PTZ functions. - Integrate the hub switch with the new ISP circuit for uplink communications to the NCDOT Statewide Signal System.
-Coordinate all central configuration activities with the Division Traffic Engineer or State Signal Systems Engineer at 919-814-5000.
+Failure to complete all work for a given group and verify it is fully functional before starting work in a different group in a liquidated damage of \$500 per visit not performed. - Verifying that all existing traffic signal communication channels are still fully functional at the Hub cabinet and Division office. - Performing signal work (cabinet and controller replacement) for traffic signals within the group. - Performing CCTV work for proposed and existing CCTV cameras within the group. - Performing communications work (field Ethernet switch installation) within the group. - Integrating the field Ethernet switches within the group with the fiber optic communications network and the Hub Ethernet switch at the Hub cabinet. - Integrating the Ethernet group with the Department's Statewide Signal System server to establish communications with the traffic signals. - Integrating the Ethernet group with the CCTV control software at the State Transportation Operations Center (STOC) to establish communications with the CCTV cameras along with viewing video and controlling PTZ functions.